GiMattia/PyPLUTO/Docs/source/install.rst

 Issues
 ------

-If you encounter any issues during the installation, plaease check that you have the required dependencies installed, and run the command
+If you encounter any issues during the installation, please check that you have the required dependencies installed, and run the command

 .. code-block:: console